Cogvio/checkstyle-config/README.md

 </suppressions>
 ```

-or you can specify the location using `<suppressionsLocation>` in above configuration.
+and then specify the location using `<suppressionsLocation>` in above configuration.